-were challenging enough while working 60-hour weeks as an engineer, at times 25% of it outside the country, and carpooling with two babies in daycare.
+PULLING IT BACK FROM THE BRINK OF EXTINCTIONS June 2024 This project started with the obvious.
+The initial goal was to restore a healthy forest and get control of French broom.
+Those goals alone were challenging enough while working 60-hour weeks as an engineer, at times 25% of it outside the country, and carpooling with two babies in daycare.
 By itself, broom took 10 years.
 Forestry is expensive and time-consuming work.
 Very few landowners or even public agencies accomplish even that much.
-Yet even now, in places here, broom is one of the few plants to germinate after 30 years!

-me how serious these real environmental issues really are.
+Yet even now, in places here, broom is one of the few plants to germinate after 34 years!
+June 2010 - Both photos are of smooth cat's ear just up the road, taken days apart, each head makes about 50 seeds It was the successive waves of weeds after broom subsided, both those from the seed bank and those that blew in (above), that taught me how serious these real environmental issues really are.
 Yet these early problems involved only a few species.
 I knew there had to be many more, but at the time, I didn't know fully what was native or not.
 It was obvious that my own ignorance was the first thing to fix.

-In 2001, thus began a process to learn to identify what was here.
-That alone took about two years of photographing, cataloguing, and studying the features of so many plants as they first expressed to get a handle on what was 200 species by 2003, (source data for chart).
+Species Count Year Ŵ In 2001, thus began a process to learn to identify what was here.
+That process alone took about two years of photographing, cataloguing, and studying the features of many plants as they first expressed, just to get a handle on what was 200 species by 2003, (source data for chart).
 There is one other important feature related to this graph that goes directly against popular beliefs about herbicides.
 Note the rapid increase in the number of plant species from 2003-2006.
 That is when I was nuking large parts of the property with glyphosate and was still killing mass numbers of broom seedlings with triclopyr.
 One reason exotics are dominant is that they germinate early.
 Kill the sprouting seed in fall and late winter, and the natives still have time to come up the next spring.

-Identifying juvenile grasses can be difficult, particularly within a single genus such as Bromus.
+June 2019 - Removal techniques vary both by species and relative maturity.
+This is (mostly) "nit grass" (Gastridium phleoides) and "Rat tail" fescue (Festuca myuros) mixed with blue wild rye (Elymus glaucus).
+With knowledge, this whole area can be weeded in seconds.
+June 2019 - There are too many nit grasses for arrows in this photo Identifying juvenile grasses can be difficult, particularly within a single genus such as Bromus.
 Many of the exotics here (particularly small seeded rattlesnake grass (Briza minor)) take a few quite different forms just on our place.
 Relatively few professional botanists know their grasses at all, much less by their vegetative attributes.
-That latter learning process alone took 3-4 years, but errors lasted rather longer after a purchase of Brome grass that produced seed that looked very much the natives I'd paid for, but were in fact exotic.
+That latter learning process alone took 3-4 years, but errors lasted rattler longer after a purchase of Brome grass that produced seed that looked very much the natives I'd paid for, but were in fact exotic.